Ebucci-Design/Esagono/readme.md

 # Esagono
-Esagono is a set of devices intended to create scalable light installations based on equilateral triangles and regular hexagons.
+Esagono is a set of devices designed for creating scalable light installations based on equilateral triangles and regular hexagons.

 From the logical point of view Esagono installation can be considered as an addressable led strip.
-Esagono features:
+Esagono basic features are:

 * Solderless assembly.
 * Open source controller firmware.